 "She scared me," Jake replied, turning forward.
 Greg glanced at him, expression impossible to distinguish in the darkness.
-He swept Jake up off his feet and carried his in his arms through the forest until they exited the forest.
+He swept Jake up off his feet and carried him in his arms until they exited the forest.
 Jake gripped his father's leg and stopped as they began to approach the house.

 "I don't want to go in there," he said.
 Greg crouched beside him and caressed his head, wiping at some dirt smudged on his face.

 "Don't worry," he said soothingly.
 "We're not going inside."

 Jake nodded and looked up, suddenly noticing two dark figures standing outside their house beside a sleek black car.
 He stared.
 "Who are they?"

 "Friends," Greg affirmed and stood up, leading Jake by the hand.

 One of the men stepped forward, tall and hawk-nosed with short-cropped blond hair and pointed features, and gripped Greg's hand.

 "Thank you for coming, Alastair," Jake's father said.